 It wants great communication.
 It wants fresh, unique information that’s easy to find and valuable.
 It wants crawlers to easily understand your content and how it fits with user intent.
 It wants hints in the code that help crawlers prioritize the pages on your site.

 SEO is changing only in that users and search engines are getting better at communicating with each other.
 By understanding a few concepts, you can make your website a better communicator, too, and become a highly-ranked, go-to destination — for both B2B and B2C SEO.

 On-page SEO is not dramatically different than it was five years ago.
-You still need keyword-focused page titles, meta descriptions, headers and content, and they still need to communicate meaning to search engines.
-What has changed is Google’s expanded ability to understand what people want when they search, and semantic search is a big part of that.
+You still need keyword-focused page titles, meta descriptions, headers, and content, and they still need to communicate meaning to search engines.
+What has changed is Google’s expanded ability to understand what people want when they search, and semantic search is a big part of learning SEO.

 Semantic search is the ongoing effort by Google, Yahoo and Bing to improve search engine results pages through better understanding of the contextual meanings behind user queries.
 Spurred by Google’s Hummingbird algorithm update in 2013, semantic search helps search engines focus on individual words in a query and how they are arranged to convey meaning.